Tessaira/Ballistic-iwag/README.md

 My newest addition, a counter, allows you to see your current score!
 I am planning to expand this feature so you are also able to see that score in the game over screen.

+---
+## Want to try the game?

+Well, look no further, a WebGL-Version can be found [here](https://www.sharemygame.com/share/4d999891-01b0-47db-bcf8-b37e429d6a15).
+Do keep in mind however that this is optimised for Windows Standalone resulting in somewhat awkward borders.

 ### Development Platform:

 Win 10